cielf/human-essentials/docs/user_guide/bank/getting_started_customization.md

 ![Navigation 1](images/getting_started/customization/gs_customization_navigation_1.png)

-You should now be in a screen that is titled "Editing [Your bank name]".
+You should now be in a screen that is titled "Editing [Your Bank name]".
 Change the information to suit your organization's needs and then click the "save" button at the bottom

 ![Top of edit screen](images/getting_started/customization/gs_customization_top_of_edit.png) Here's all the fields, with a bit about the implications of each one:

 ## Basic Information
 #### Name
 The name of your Essentials Bank.
-This appears in the headings on most screens, and will appear on printouts (such as the distribution printout many banks use as a packing slip), and most reports.
+This appears in the headings on most screens, and will appear on printouts (such as the Distribution printout many Banks use as a packing slip), and most reports.

 #### Short name
 You don't change this -- we assigned it when we set it up -- it's here for reference for support calls if we need it.